Table of Contents

 Adjustment of Settings

 The properties of a material selected are used to determine the setting of the mode they are to be machined at.
-It is explained with a possibility for a material to be cracked, chipped, partially melted, or deteriorated in any other way if settings are not appropriate.
+It is explained with the possibility for a material to be cracked, chipped, partially melted, or deteriorated in any other way if settings are not appropriate.

 The following CNC turning machine settings should be adjusted for every distinct material.